ShivaBsnt/ShivaBsnt.github.io/_posts/2025-07-24-How-to-Connect-a-Domain-on-Cloudflare-to-AWS-EC2-Instance.md

 ![Cover Page](/assets/images/2025-06-20-Snowflake-Data-Sharing/cover.png)

 ## ✅ Requirements
-- AWS EC2 instance
+1. A registered domain name
-- A registered domain name
+2. A Cloudflare account
-- A Cloudflare account
+3. AWS EC2 instance

-## 🔧 Step 1: Add Your Domain to Cloudflare
+## Step 1: Add Your Domain to Cloudflare

 1. Log in to https://dash.cloudflare.com

 2. Click “Add a Site”